 LIMIT keyword to limit the number of rows returned:

 Often your results will include many duplicate values.
 If you want to select all the unique values from a column, you can use the

 DISTINCT keyword.
 This might be useful if, for example, you’re interested in knowing which languages are represented in the

-SELECT DISTINCT language FROM movies;
+SELECT DISTINCT language